fartek/barna/README.md

 ## Adds the following functions
 ### fetch/1
-Allows you to get one or zero entries from your database.
+Allows you to get zero or one entry from the database.
 It supports fetching by one or more schema attributes and efficiently joining and preloading (non-nested) associations.

 #### Examples